Series Overview

 Whitfield Reaves

-In practice for over 30 years, Whitfield Reaves, OMD, L.Ac., specializes in the field of sports medicine.
-Being in the forefront of the acupuncture sports medicine field, Whitfield's experience includes working with athletes at the 1984 LA Olympic Games and other sport competitions; an author, he teaches internationally as well.
+In practice for over 40 years, Whitfield Reaves, OMD, L.Ac., specializes in the field of sports medicine.
+Being in the forefront of the acupuncture sports medicine field, Whitfield's experience includes working with athletes at the 1984 LA Olympic Games at the 1984 LA Olympic Games and countless other sport competitions since.
+He is an author, he teaches internationally as well.

 Disclaimers